Will USPS Offer Another VERA in 2026? What to Watch For

 See your FERS annuity under all four retirement paths including VERA penalty scenarios.

-Open the FERS Calculator →What to Watch For
+Open the FERS Calculator →

 If a new VERA is coming, here are the signals to watch.
 Congressional action on the borrowing cap — if it passes, USPS has less urgency to cut staff.
 If it stalls, workforce reductions become more likely.
 Alvarez & Marsal’s recommendations could come as early as the end of FY2026 (September 30).
 Union communications — VERA offers are negotiated with the unions, so watch APWU, NALC, NPMHU, and NRLCA announcements.